zhaofeng-shu33/triangle_counting_gpu_v2/README.md

 The parallelism comes from the triangles containing of each edge is independent from each other.

 ## New features
+We consider the case that the whole data can be put into the CPU memory but cannot be put into GPU memory.
 * MPI CPU: run the program on three nodes, each node has 8 CPUs.
 * MPI GPU: run the program on three nodes, each node has 1 GPUs.